 We based ourselves at The L Resort in Ao Nang and scored a 60% discount via Booking.com—about 2,203 THB (~97 AUD) with breakfast included.
 The welcome was warm, check-in smooth, and our room overlooked two generous swimming pools set among tropical gardens.
 Even with rainy weather curbing pool time, the property’s serene landscaping, spa areas, and proximity to Ao Nang Beach made it a convenient base for exploring.

-The Pros of Krabi Wet Season Travel
+Pros of Visiting Krabi in the Wet Season

 - Fewer crowds: Quieter beaches, easier restaurant seating, and more availability at popular resorts and attractions.
 You’ll enjoy a calmer, more intimate vibe at otherwise busy hotspots.